-Before a test can be conducted there are a number of tasks that must be performed: The samples to be tested must be prepared.
+Before a test can be conducted there are several tasks that must be performed: The samples to be tested must be prepared.
 The samples must be mounted in a Film Test Cartridge and Loaded into the instrument.
 If the test requires a Generated RH the Water Reservoirs must be filled if necessary.